 God’s tests are most often pop quizzes.
 You don’t see them coming.
-If you knew you’d have a flat tire tomorrow morning in order to test your patience, you’d have your jack and crowbar ready at hand.
+If you knew you would be running late tomorrow morning, you’d prepare ahead of time.
 But that’s not a real test.

 A real test hits your blindside.
 It tests the mettle of your theology, and often, it even seems to contradict it.